 Our Approach: Energy consumption is a vital concern for us.
 Therefore, we vigorously engage in a range of energy conservation initiatives.
 In 100% of our office buildings, for example, we have installed highly efficient lighting fixtures and state-of-the-art lighting controls.
 In various buildings across our office portfolio we have completed HVAC upgrades and replacements, installed extensive new insulation in walls and roofs, brought on board new smart grid and smart building technologies, utilized reclaimed groundwater in our cooling towers, installed new high-efficiency drives, compressors, pumps, and motors, and developed energy programs to work with our tenants to reduce their energy consumption.

 Our primary management methodology is EPA’s Energy Star Portfolio Manager program.
 This widely acclaimed tool provides a framework for collecting energy data and highlighting opportunities for efficiency improvements.
-Currently 91% of the total square footage in our office portfolio is included in our Energy Star Portfolio Manager program, and we expect to have 100% of our office buildings actively utilizing it by the end of 2015.
-This will provide us with a comprehensive reporting platform for our properties and allow key comparative analyses.
+Currently 100% of the total square footage in our office portfolio is included in our Energy Star Portfolio Manager program.

 Leading The Way in Energy Efficiency: To be eligible for the prestigious “Energy Star” certification, a building needs to achieve a score of at least 75 – meaning it is more energy efficient than 75% of comparable buildings in the US.
-Our average Energy Star score across the 91% of our office portfolio currently in the program is 76 (and 81 excluding one office building that is heavily occupied by energy-intensive data centers), highlighting that our office buildings are among the most energy efficient in the nation.
+Our average Energy Star score across the office portfolio is 79, highlighting that our office buildings are among the most energy efficient in the nation.

 Lower CO2 Emissions